aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

         // Optionally specify a VPC in which the action runs
         vpc: new ec2.Vpc(this, 'NpmSynthVpc'),

-        // Optionally specify SecurityGroups
-        securityGroups: [new ec2.SecurityGroup(this, 'NpmSynthSecurityGroup')],

         // Use this if you need a build step (if you're not using ts-node
         // or if you have TypeScript Lambdas that need to be compiled).
         buildCommand: 'npm run build',